infinity0/msg-notes/causal/02-consistency.rst

 Transcript consistency may be constructed simply out of our message consistency primitives.
 When we want to part, we send a "intend-to-part" (FIN) message zm then wait for explicit acks to it.
-Once it is fully-acked, we reach consistency for all of anc(zm), which we'll treat as the transcript.
-Recipients should ack these immediately, instead of the usual behaviour of waiting a grace period for the user to manually send an implicit ack.
-Since there won't be any future chance to receive the acks, the sender may wait longer than usual for full-ack, some small multiple of ``BC_LAT``.
+Once it is fully-acked, we reach consistency for all of anc(zm), which we'll treat as the session transcript.
+Recipients should ack these quickly, e.g. within some small multiple of ``BC_LAT``, instead of the usual grace period before sending an automatic normal explicit ack.
+Since there won't be any future chance to receive the acks, the ackmon may want to use a longer "not-fully-acked" warning timeout.

 If we receive implicit or explicit acks to any message other than zm, we must ignore them or display/log them permanently with a warning, because we have no